tony-john-mcneil/alexa-voice-service-avs-raspberry-pi/README.md

 Remove the sd from pi and connect to computer

-Note the mounted folder and device (by running 'mount') and un-mount them e.g.
+Note the mounted folder and device (by running 'mount') and then un-mount them e.g.

 ```sh
 sudo umount /media/t/boot